ndsmith3/Parakeet/CONTRIBUTING.md

   * Ensure that the `.scalafmt.conf` found in the project's root directory is being used
  * Update CHANGELOG.md with a 'release note' style log
  * Create pull request against `master`
+  * Be sure to explain which issue has been fixed in the PR

 Your pull request will be reviewed by a code maintainer (currently only @ndsmith3).
 Failure to complete **any** of the steps will result in a denial until the issue has been corrected by the bug fixer.
 The bug fixer doesn't need to worry about the logged issue, as it will be handled by the code maintainers.